whats-img

 Objectives:

-Upon completion of this course on advanced power system protection, automation, and communication, participants will be able to:
+Upon completion of this course on Advanced Communications for Power System Protection and Automation, participants will be able to:

 • Establish a relay network through technical measures of power system protection.